I have 16 years experience (and degree) in the field of early childhood education.

 - Low-fat milk

-- One cup bow-tie pasta salad with veggies
+- 1 cup bow-tie pasta salad with veggies

-- One cup baby greens salad with tbs. low-fat dressing
+- 1 cup baby greens salad with 2 tablespoons low-fat dressing

 - ¾ cup watermelon